nihalpandey4/nihalpandey4/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working as an <strong>Software Development Engineer at Farmart</strong>
+- 🔭 I’m currently working as an <strong>Senior Software Engineer at Farmart</strong>
-- 👨🏽‍💻 I worked as Front End intern at [Digi Maverick](https://digimaverick.in)
-- 💼 I’m pursuing a Bachelor's degree in Computer Science Engineering from [GGSIPU](http://www.ipu.ac.in/)
+- 💼 I have a Bachelor's degree in Computer Science Engineering from [GGSIPU](http://www.ipu.ac.in/)
-- 🌱 I’m currently learning <strong>React JS</strong>
+- 🌱 I’m currently learning <strong>Go-Lang</strong>
-- 🔍 I’m looking to collaborate on <strong>Web Development Projects</strong>
+- 🔍 I’m looking to collaborate on <strong>any Software Development Projects</strong>
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via nihalpandey4@gmail.com to reach me.
 - 📝 See my [Resume](https://drive.google.com/file/d/1sWsVpDBG9ukM_jTULMQ2IqTJKr9ydcKS/view?usp=sharing) to get more info.